 Lime Curd Ingredients

-The basic recipe for this lime curd consists of four ingredients:
+The basic recipe for this lime curd consists of 5 ingredients:

 Not shown in this picture is the lime zest.
 Lime zest is the thin outer skin of the lime and contains the oils that carry the flavor the lime flavor.
 Use a microplaner to zest the fruit and be careful to only zest the green part not the white bitter pith.